 What to do after you are in contract?

-Initial Deposit: Within 3 days you must deposit your Initial Deposit (also known as Earnest Money Deposit or Good Faith Deposit) into the escrow account.
+1. In the purchase contract you agreed to make an Earnest Money Deposit which goes into an escrow account.
+It is your job to get the money to the escrow company in the time specified in the contract, usually 3 business days.
 The accepted and most common method is through wire transfer.
 You have the option of delivering a check to the Escrow Company yourself if you prefer.
 Wire fraud is a major concern in real estate.
 Do not accept wiring instructions through the internet.
 Contact the title company directly and verify the routing numbers for sending your wire.
 Your agent will help you with this.

-Getting to Know the Property: Within 5 days you should, if you haven’t already, receive a disclosure package with all inspections, disclosures, preliminary title report, easements and other information about the property.
+2. You likely made an offer with Contingencies**.
+Those contingencies must be removed in writing within a specified number of days. (refer to your purchase contract for the time period) Within 5 days you should, if you haven’t already, receive a disclosure package with all inspections, disclosures, preliminary title report, easements and other information about the property.
 If the property wasn’t pre-inspected, your agent will help you order inspections.
 Read and review this information thoroughly with your agent.
 If you aren’t comfortable with anything, ask questions.
 FYI, as a general practice, we recommend you get your own inspections, even if they have been supplied by the seller.
 At the very least, request the inspectors come back out to the home and go through the inspections with you - especially if you don’t understand or are uncomfortable with something.
 All of the inspections combined are usually under two thousand dollars.
-When you are spending a minimum of $500,000 to purchase a home in our area that is a small price to insure you have the best information available on the home.
-It is wise to contact your insurance agent during this stage to get quotes on Home Owners Insurance.
-Insurance is required by your lender and you will need a quote before the signoff.
+When you are spending a minimum of 800,000 to purchase a home in our area, that is a small price to insure you have the best information available on the home.
+It is wise to contact your insurance agent during this stage to get quotes on Homeowners Insurance.
+Insurance is required by your lender and you will need a binder before the signoff.

-Lender satisfies themselves: If you are taking out a loan to purchase the property the lender will require an appraisal of the property to insure the value is there.
+3. Your lender, if you are financing the purchase, will require an appraisal of the property to ensure the value is there.
 The lender will order the appraisal and you are generally not present during the appraisal.
+In addition, your lender will finish their evaluation and give you loan approval.

 1. Buyers ability to secure a loan - Known as Loan Contingency